 13. Avoid Unnecessary Tabs And Pop-Ups

-Do not distract your buyers by displaying unnecessary tabs and pop-ups during the checkout process.
+Do not distract your buyers by displaying unnecessary tabs and pop-ups during checkout.
 Let them focus on payment channels, delivery options, and the price they have to pay in exchange for the products.

 Don't go overboard with your checkout page design and navigation.
 When it comes to ecommerce checkout pages, less is always more.
 So keep this checkout page strategy in mind if you want to improve the conversion rate.